 Are Libertarians pro-choice?
 On the 50th anniversary of the Libertarian Party (LP), the platform now stands silent on abortion.
 This is no insignificant change.
 It doesn’t mean the party is now officially pro-life.
 It also doesn’t mean the party has abandoned its principles with regard to the rights of women.

 NEW!
 You can now listen to the Reformed Libertarians Podcast by Gregory Baus The Reformed theological tradition historically holds to an interpretation of Romans 13 that, in its basic outline, is compatible with libertarian anarchism, or ‘stateless civil governance.’
-Not all libertarian Christians are anarchists or confessional Reformed Protestants (Calvinists), of course.
-But this little known perspective on the passage may be helpful for all libertarian Christians.
-After addressing four preliminary issues, I’ll summarize a libertarian view of civil governance
+Not all libertarian Christians are anarchists or confessional Reformed Protestants (Calvinists), of

-This article is normally offered to course members only.
-To learn more about Mere Liberty Courses, click here.
-Recently, it occurred to me why critical thinking is a tool to resist manipulation and heal from manipulative forms of abuse.
+Recently, it occurred to me why critical thinking is a tool in resisting manipulation and heal from manipulative forms of abuse.
 Manipulation is itself a failure in the skills of thinking well (critical thinking).
 Most people speak about manipulation as if it were enigmatic.
 But really, it’s like a cheap

 Sign up for email updates and other news from Kerry Baldwin and receive Do Christians Own Themselves? absolutely FREE!